bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-13-newsletter.md

-- [Core Lightning v24.02.1][] is a minor update to this LN node containing "a few minor fixes [and] improvements in the cost function of the routing algorithm."
+- [Core Lightning v24.02.1][] is a minor update to this LN node containing "a few minor fixes [and] improvements in the cost function of the routing algorithm." {% assign timestamp="50:33" %}

-- [Bitcoin Core 26.1rc1][] is a release candidate for a maintenance release of the network's predominant full node implementation.
+- [Bitcoin Core 26.1rc1][] is a release candidate for a maintenance release of the network's predominant full node implementation. {% assign timestamp="51:03" %}

-- [Bitcoin Core 27.0rc1][] is a release candidate for the next major version of the network's predominant full node implementation.
+- [Bitcoin Core 27.0rc1][] is a release candidate for the next major version of the network's predominant full node implementation. {% assign timestamp="52:11" %}

 ## Notable code and documentation changes